 Singapore Chinatown Google Map Route

 Want step-by-step directions to our recommended SG Chinatown must-see attractions?
-Use this link to Google Maps for an interactive Singapore Chinatown Map of sights and walking directions.
+Use this Google Map for an interactive version with navigation.

 Start planning your trip to Singapore!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more vacation advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.